pakej/dictionary-multilang-js/README.md

 - jQuery

 # Installation
-Simply download the dictionary-multilang package file `dictionary.js` into your website folder and you are ready to go!
+Simply download the dictionary-multilang file `dictionary.js` into your website folder and you are ready to go!

 # Usage
 1) Import dictionary-multilang-js package